greezyzilla/node-epos-agent/README.md

 - **Linux**: Uses systemd user services with a fallback to desktop autostart files

 You can also manage autostart through the web interface by navigating to the Status page.

+## Using the Queue System

+The print agent includes a robust queue system for managing print jobs.
+This provides several benefits:

+1. **Job Persistence**: Print jobs are added to a queue and processed one at a time
+2. **Failure Handling**: If a print job fails, subsequent jobs will still be processed
+3. **Job Management**: Jobs can be removed from the queue before processing
+4. **Logging**: All print operations are logged with timestamps and status

+### Queue Dashboard

+The web interface includes a queue dashboard that shows:

+- Current jobs in the queue with status (pending, processing, completed, failed)
+- History of print operations with timestamps
+- Controls to manage the queue (remove jobs, clear queue)

+### Batch Printing

+The batch printing feature allows you to send multiple print items in a single job:

+1. Use the "Batch" tab in the print controls
+2. Add text and barcode items to the batch using the provided buttons
+3. Configure each item's properties in the modal dialog
+4. Set the quantity for each item (defaults to 1 if not specified)
+5. Submit the batch job with the "Print Batch" button

+This is useful for printing receipts or labels that contain a combination of text and barcodes.
+The quantity feature allows you to print multiple copies of a specific item within the batch without having to add the same item multiple times.

 ## Troubleshooting